 The donated kidney is placed in your lower abdomen and connected to the blood vessels in your pelvis and the ureter (tube) leading to your bladder, so urine can drain into your bladder.
 Your own kidneys usually are not removed unless they are causing severe problems such as uncontrollable high blood pressure, recurrent kidney infection, or kidney stones.

 The donated kidney starts working right away or within a few days.
 You’ll need to take medicines that suppress your immune system (immunosuppressants) to help prevent your body from rejecting the new kidney.
 This puts you at risk of infection and cancer, especially lymphoma, which is why you will be monitored closely in the months after transplantation.
-There might recurrence of previous disease that lead to native kidney failure, which will be discussed with you by your treating doctor in detail.
+There might recurrence of previous diseases that leads to native kidney failure, which will be discussed with you by your treating doctor in detail.

 You should be able to resume most normal activities within about six weeks of surgery.